-B. The estimated principles of remunerations to employees, the directors and supervisors, the calculation principles of share quantity of stock dividends and the accounting treatment of the discrepancy between the real and estimated amount of remunerations to employees, the directors and supervisors:
+- B. The estimated principles of remunerations to employees, the directors and supervisors, the share basis for employee bonus distributed by stocks and the accounting treatment if there is any discrepancy between the actual and estimated amount of remunerations to employees, the directors and supervisors: - The calculation basis of the number of new issued shares for employees' compensation in 2020FY is based on the closing price one day prior to the Board resolution date.
+The employees' compensation shall be distributed in cash if less than one share.